xsami/xgonet/README.md

 2. `--data=<test_data.json>`.
 This is the path and the name of the file that will be loaded to be used as mock data.
 3. `--func=<sample>`.
 These are functions that can be performed by the application.
 More details about this in the **Functions** section
 4. `--param=<params>`.
 These are the parameters passed to the function that will be called.
 More details about this in the **Functions** section
 5. `--treshold=<number>`.
 The deepest amount of the search.
-The default value is 10 and contain the max depth of search made by to code to determinate if two users are related
+The default value is 0 (which mean infinite) and contain the max depth of search made by to code to determinate if two users are related.
 6. `--debug=<boolean>`.
 Default value is **false**, you must set this equal to **true** so the program can display time and logs in the execution.

 ##### Example on Mac OS X